vfong00/MKS21X-FinalProject/README.md

 ./compile.sh

 ## how to play
-move with wasd  'p' to generate new dungeon  'q' to quit
+move with wasd
+'p' to generate new dungeon
+'q' to quit
-DO NOT HIT ARROW KEYS OR ELSE IT ALL BREAKS
+DO NOT HIT ARROW KEYS OR ELSE EVERYONE DIES

 ## devlog- moody
 ### 01-05-19